top of page

 c) A copy of the title (if any)

-4. Once the Sale & Purchase Agreement (S&P/SPA) is completed the lawyer will fix a date (usually 3 weeks after signing the letter of undertaking) for the signing and settle the required monetary deposit of another 7% (in addition to the earlier 3% earnest money) to make up a down-payment of 10% in total.
+4. Once the Sale & Purchase Agreement (SPA) is completed the lawyer will fix a date (usually 3 weeks after signing the letter of undertaking) for the signing and settle the required monetary deposit of another 7% (in addition to the earlier 3% earnest money) to make up a down-payment of 10% in total.

 6. The purchaser will hand over the balance 20% deposit to the lawyer for settling the mortgage from the bank, in order to redeem the property.
 Then the process of transfer can be carried on.